Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 EV/Revenue is the most common multiple used for SaaS valuation.
 Since most companies aren’t profitable while they actively invest in growth, profit multiples are not applicable.
 At the same time, the revenue multiple divided by the target future profit margin can give a ballpark estimate of the future EBITDA multiple.
 For example, a company trading at 5.0x Revenue that expects to reach a 30% EBITDA margin implies a future 16.7x EV/EBITDA.

-The EV/Revenue multiple for our sample of SaaS companies grew slowly for most of the period between 2015 to 2020.
-This expansion partly drove increases in share prices, but the companies in parallel grew their revenue.
+The EV/Revenue multiple for our sample of SaaS companies grew slowly for most of the period between 2015 and 2020.
+This expansion partly drove increases in share prices, but the companies, in parallel, grew their revenue.

 The big valuation jump started in April 2020, when the median EV/Revenue multiple increased from a COVID bottom of 9.8x to almost 20.0x, with companies in the 1st percentile valued at above 30.0x.
 The highest multiple recorded in our sample was Asana, which closed at an incredible 89.0x LTM Revenue on November 9, 2021.

 After lingering around 18.0-19.0x for most of 2021, the median revenue multiple started its rapid descent in early 2022, just as monetary policy tightened.
 By the beginning of 2023, the median revenue multiple declined to 6.7x.
-It has since rebounded to around 7.8x Revenue at the end of the first half of 2023.
+This was the effect of the post-pandemic era characterized by high interest rates and tighter monetary policy environment.

 The rise and fall of revenue multiples can be explained by the changing dynamics between the two most important factors determining a valuation: growth and profitability.
 We take a closer look at both in the following sections.